 Is the business proposition groundbreaking and an agent of change in its industry?
 How does it compare to its competitors?

 What is the revenue potential, is the business proposition scalable, and are there barriers to entry?

 Does the business have a great management team?

 Does the management team have a balanced mix of technical and business skills?

 Has the company gained traction in the market and is there proven demand for what it has to offer?

 Continued high-impact investing

-Our recent investments add an entirely new dimension to the existing pool of assets within the portfolio.
+Our early-stage investments add an entirely new dimension to the pool of assets within the DEF portfolio.
 They are also in line with Futuregrowth’s commitment to improving South Africans' lives by striving to identify opportunities that yield optimal financial returns for our clients and make tangible contributions to society.
 These include investments in transport, infrastructure, housing, agriculture, development finance, renewable energy, health, education and SMME development, among others, and early-stage investments are complemented by a variety of maturing and established companies in the developmental space.